MIT-Emerging-Talent/ET6-CDSP-group-24-repo/0_domain_study/problem_statement.md

 ---

-## Strategic Value
+## Driving Systemic Change

-This research offers tech companies, policymakers, and advocates a chance to:
+This research offers tech companies, policymakers, advocates, and other stakeholders a chance to:

-* Redesign tools to better support self-employed people with disabilities using inclusive AI and mobile-first solutions
+* Redesign tools to better support self-employed people with disabilities using inclusive digital and mobile-first solutions.
-* Unlock underserved markets by understanding a resourceful and resilient user base
+* Unlock underserved markets by understanding a resourceful and resilient user base.
-* Incorporate more diverse, real-world data in their models
+* Incorporate more diverse, real-world data in digital product development and models.
 * Advance ESG goals through authentic inclusion practices
+* Highlight regulatory gaps and policy opportunities to foster a more inclusive digital ecosystem.
+* Provide data and compelling narratives to strengthen advocacy efforts for digital rights and equitable access for persons with disabilities.
+* Equip organizations with actionable insights to influence corporate social responsibility and drive inclusive design practices.
+* Contribute to achieving broader socio-economic development goals related to disability inclusion and equitable digital participation in SSA.